-The diode lasers used in the SERVOTOUGH Laser Monitor operate in the near infrared (NIR) range between 700 and 2400 nm depending on the gas to be measured.
-The lasers have an output power, which according to IEC 60825-1 latest edition classifies the SERVOTOUGH Laser Monitor as a Laser Class 1M product.
+The diode lasers used in the SERVOTOUGH LaserCompact Monitor operate in the near infrared (NIR) range between 700 and 2400 nm depending on the gas to be measured.
+The lasers have an output power and optical arrangement, which according to IEC 60825-1:2007 classifies the LaserCompact Monitor as a Class 3R Laser Product.
+Accordingly, the product bears the following markings: